mattn73/AmHere/README.md

-composer install # if any depencies were added php bin/console cache:clear -e prod # you may need to run this as root chmod -R 775 var/ # you may need to run this as root chown -R allechant:www-data var/ # you may need to run this as root php bin/console doctrine:schema:update --dump-sql php bin/console doctrine:schema:update --force
+composer install # if any depencies were added php bin/console cache:clear -e prod # you may need to run this as root chmod -R 775 var/ # you may need to run this as root chown -R user:www-data var/ # you may need to run this as root php bin/console doctrine:schema:update --dump-sql php bin/console doctrine:schema:update --force
 ```